citahub/cita-sdk-java/README.rst

 `Personal <https://github.com/paritytech/parity/wiki/JSONRPC-personal-module>`__ or
-`Trace https://github.com/paritytech/parity/wiki/JSONRPC-trace-module`_, or Geth's `Personal <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#personal>`__ client APIs, you can use the *org.web3j:parity* and *org.web3j:geth* modules respectively.
+`Trace https://github.com/paritytech/parity/wiki/JSONRPC-trace-module`_, or Geth's `Personal <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#personal>`__ client APIs, you can use the *org.nervosj:parity* and *org.nervosj:geth* modules respectively.

 Command line tools
 ------------------

-A web3j fat jar is distributed with each release providing command line tools.
-The command line tools allow you to use some of the functionality of web3j from the command line:
+A nervosj fat jar is distributed with each release providing command line tools.
+The command line tools allow you to use some of the functionality of nervosj from the command line:

 - Wallet creation
 - Wallet password management
 - Transfer of funds from one wallet to another
 - Generate Solidity smart contract function wrappers

-Please refer to the `documentation <http://docs.web3j.io/command_line.html>`_ for further information.
+Please refer to the `documentation <http://docs.nervosj.io/command_line.html>`_ for further information.